edw/scheme-edn/README.md

 [`call-with-parse`](http://synthcode.com/scheme/chibi/lib/chibi/parse.html#h3_call-with-parse)
 or other similar procedures in the `(chibi parse)` library.

+Additionally, the library exports predicates, accessors, and constructors for types that don't have exact analogs in Scheme or where the analogs are not nearly-universally supported.
+Of particular note, the library returns EDN `nil` as the value `edn-nil`, which can be tested for via `edn-nil?`.

 This implementation should parse any valid EDN document.
 Note, however, that `#inst`- and `#uuid`-tagged values are not parsed but passed as if they were user-defined tagged literals.
 Also, since